ibm-cloud-docs/containers/cs_clusters.md

     2. Select the specific zones in which you want to host your cluster.
 You must select at least 1 zone but you can select as many as you would like.
 If you select more than 1 zone, the worker nodes are spread across the zones that you choose which gives you higher availability.
 If you select only 1 zone, you can [add zones to your cluster](#add_zone) after it is created.

     3. Select a public VLAN (optional) and a private VLAN (required) from your IBM Cloud infrastructure (SoftLayer) account.
 Worker nodes communicate with each other by using the private VLAN.
 To communicate with the Kubernetes master, you must configure public connectivity for your worker node.
 If you do not have a public or private VLAN in this zone, leave it blank.
 A public and a private VLAN is automatically created for you.
 If you have existing VLANs and you do not specify a public VLAN, consider configuring a firewall, such as a [Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance/about.html#about).
 You can use the same VLAN for multiple clusters.
-Be sure to turn on [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning) if you select more than one zone.
+To enable communication on the private network between workers that are in different zones, you must enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).
         **Note**: If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity.

 5. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.